 Here, the team first studied work from the German Cancer Research Center (DKFZ).
 Researchers there had prevented chronic inflammation and fibrosis in the liver by blocking a specific signaling pathway - the lymphotoxin beta receptor.
 Could this process also function in the lungs?

 After various experimental trials, Önder Yildirim's team found that it works!
 Blocking the lymphotoxin beta receptor in COPD mice prevented and reversed the formation of lymphoid follicles.
 And even better: It stimulated the lung tissue to regenerate itself.
 This technique could therefore be used in later stages of COPD (GOLD 3 or 4) to at least prevent the disease from progressing further.
-The next step to be addressed, similarly here, how this process works in human lungs.

 Last but not least, the team has great hope: that both approaches can be used to "key effect" in other lung diseases – because the damaging structure of lymphoid follicles also plays a role in other lung diseases such as lung cancer or pulmonary fibrosis.